PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Evaluation Benchmarks

 \subsection{Pose Estimation Benchmark}

 This benchmark is divided into instance-level and category-level pose estimation.
-The former concerns known instances during training, while the latter involves unknown instances similar to those in the training set.
+The former concerns object instances seen during training (in different scenes), while the latter concerns instances which were not seen but come from the same category.
+We will also give an in-depth analysis of SOTA's failure modes.